 Author of the book entitled ‘Off Centre Circle’.
 Champions League correspondent for Back Page Football, contributor to the Hold The Back Page football podcast, also a contributor to the Irish Examiner Newspaper, SetantaSports Satellite TV Sports Network, NewsTalk National Radio station, Shoot!
 Magazine and DangerHere websites.

-Freelance football columnist with Football365, The Irish Stat and DangerHere.
+Freelance football columnist.
+European Football with the Irish Daily Star.
 Hold the Back Page podcast regular.
 Family and Renaissance Man.
 Dublin born, Wicklow resident.

 Gerry Farrell, Dublin based football enthusiast with an interest in League of Ireland, the Irish National Team, and a bit of everything else.
 Bohemian in my outlook and footballing alliegiances, presenter of “The Beautiful Game” on Phoenix FM 92.5.
 Has nearly completed the Panini Euro 88 sticker album.

 Willie Gannon is a football writer from Ireland, and provides his opinions on the modern as well as the more cultural, tactical, historical and hysterical aspects of the game.

 Sports writer and author of José Mourinho: The Rise of the Translator, featuring exclusive interviews with key figures not synonymous with the traditional Mourinho narrative and Johan Cruyff: The Total Voetballer, an ebook which peaked in the Top 40 of Amazon’s top 100 Sports Books’ chart.
 I have also written for Britain best selling football magazine, FourFourTwo and other British publications.
 I am a fully qualified reporter with an NCTJ Diploma in Journalism and a Masters degree in Sports Journalism from St. Mary’s University, London.

 Covers Scandinavian football for BPF and is the man behind The Norse Network.